fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/basic-concurrency-limiting.md

 version deployed, horizontal scaling, or a change in access patterns can change the concurrency limit of a service.

-To accurately model the concurrency limit of a service, it's critical to track its
+To accurately model the concurrency limit of a service, it is critical to track its
 [golden signals](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals).
 For instance, queue buildup can be detected by tracking deviation of current